 Liberty Global’s UPC, the great shrinking superpower of European cable, plans to sell off its Swiss operations to local telco Sunrise, in a market where Liberty has long been rumored to be a consolidation driver – except it was supposed to be the other way around.

 As John Malone seeks new ventures, monitoring the Latin American and Caribbean markets closely for an acquisition target, following the recent sale of assets in Germany, Hungary and the Czech Republic to Vodafone, Liberty Global looks to be nearing a European exodus which would leave it with just one remaining wholly owned operation with Virgin Media in the UK and Ireland – its only consistently performing region.
-That is of course excluding the contentious VodafoneZiggo operation which Liberty owns a 50% share in.
+That is of course excluding the contentious VodafoneZiggo operation which Liberty owns a 50% share in and Telenet in Belgium.

 It suggests Liberty Global’s Polish and Slovakian operations are also in for a sale and in turn implies it plans to inject all its remaining European energy into taking on the Comcast-led Sky business in broadband, hoping to maintain a tight ship in cable TV as the streaming prowess of Now TV gets a boost of US money.
 But with little in the way of OTT video, the Virgin Media TV business is in for a shock.